Local leaders look to solutions for Nassau’s opioid crisis

 The county’s Rules Committee recently approved a contract to test wastewater for opioids, other drugs and diseases.
 The wastewater testing is being funded by $259,292 in opioid lawsuit settlement funds and $193,000 in American Rescue Plan Act resources.

-The county has allocated another $3.01 million in 14 vendor contracts and has guaranteed $12.7 million to another 18 vendors, according to Newsday.
+The county has allocated another $3.01 million in 14 vendor contracts and has guaranteed $12.7 million to another 18 vendors.
 These funds are not considered officially spent yet.

-Suffolk, on the other hand, has received $118 million in settlement funds and allocated more than $57 million in contracts but spent about $5.1 million so far.

-Neighboring New York City had received $154 million in settlement funds by July, according to a September report.
-Funds had been spent on drug counseling and addiction consultation, syringe service programs at overdose prevention centers and other substance use services through the NYC H+H program.

 Other counties have also implemented mobile units that individuals can call when they are thinking about stopping their drug use, and the mobile unit will drive to them and aid them through the detox process and the beginnings of recovery.
 Reynolds said implementing this program in Nassau would also be beneficial.